 Nico Kröner, Associate Director, Climate Risks and Opportunities, South Pole

 The impacts of climate change are becoming increasingly visible, and at the same time there is a growing demand to incorporate and disclose climate information into corporate strategies.
-The Taskforce for climate related financial disclosure (TCFD) recommendations is a key driver here.
+The Taskforce for climate related financial disclosure (TCFD) recommendations is an important driver here.
 The presentation highlighted how such a scenario analysis works and which scenarios and data can be used.

-bmpi AG thanks all participants for their numerous attendance – it was again an exciting event.
+bmpi thanks all participants for their numerous attendance – it was again an exciting event.